jxmesito/WordPress-vs.-Kali/README.md

 ### 1. SOME (CVE-2016-4566)

-- [ ] Summary: Cross-site scripting (XSS) vulnerability in plupload.flash.swf in Plupload before 2.1.9, as used in WordPress before 4.5.2, allows remote attackers to inject arbitrary web script or HTML via a Same-Origin Method Execution (SOME) attack.
+- [ ] Cross-site scripting (XSS) vulnerability in plupload.flash.swf in Plupload before 2.1.9, as used in WordPress before 4.5.2, allows remote attackers to inject arbitrary web script or HTML via a Same-Origin Method Execution (SOME) attack.
   - Vulnerability types: SOME
   - Tested in version: 4.1
   - Fixed in version: 4.5.2